Find Holiday Adventure in Westminster, CA!

 Activities

-Hikari – A Festival of Lights: Lots of activities await visitors at Tanaka Farms in Irvine this holiday season.
+Hikari – A Festival of Lights: Lots of activities await visitors to Tanaka Farms in Irvine this holiday season.
 There are 30 acres of farm-themed lighting, a wagon ride to the Land of a Thousand Lanterns, and a Gingerbread Forest where crafts, photo ops, live music, and a chance to meet Santa are in store.
 Registration is required.

 Opportunities to Share